JonMercer/TimeWAV/README.md

 - Create better messages when exception caught
 - Modify tests to they're not dependent in my system folder structure
 - Find out how to properly test for exceptions
+- When does week start?
+Mon or Sun?
+- When is the first week of the year?
+What if it's in the previous year?

 # Features
 - Prevent merging if it already exists.
 Save processing time